-100% Of respondents said their project created opportunities for sharing knowledge and traditional practices 60% Of respondents agreed trees provide welcoming spaces for community members to meet
+100% of respondents said their project created opportunities for sharing knowledge and traditional practices.

+60% of respondents agreed trees provide welcoming spaces for community members to meet.

-100% Of respondents said their project promoted greater community engagement on urban forests and green space 80% Of respondents noticed a change in urban forestry interest within the community
+100% of respondents said their project promoted greater community engagement on urban forests and green space.

+80% of respondents noticed a change in urban forestry interest within the community.

-Gosselin-Hebert, A., Bardekjian, A., Quann, S. & Crossman, V. (2019).
+Gosselin-Hebert, A.-E., Bardekjian, A., Quann, S. & Crossman, V. (2019).
 Urban forestry in Indigenous communities across Canada: Exploring the impact of greening initiatives.
-Internal report Canadian Forest Service and Tree Canada.
+Internal report, Canadian Forest Service and Tree Canada.

 Natural Resources Canada

 Creation of an orchard

 2 projects

+reclamation

+8 projects

 Ressources naturelles Canada

+Schoolyard

+greening

+4 projects

-Exploring the recommendations for better engagement and future partnerships This urban forest study brought forth many recommendations regarding urban forest-related operations and research, policy implementation and stakeholder engagement for Tree Canada and the Canadian Forest Service.
-Below are some of the highlighted recommendations: Urban forest-related operations and research 1.
-Improve the framework for supporting and promoting applications, and sustainability of greening projects within Indigenous communities by streamlining program requirements to encourage participation.
-Land acknowledgement We pay respect to all Indigenous Peoples from all nations and communities across Canada and acknowledge their longstanding relationships with Turtle Island.
+This urban forest study brought forth many recommendations regarding urban forest-related operations and research, policy implementation and stakeholder engagement for Tree Canada and the Canadian Forest Service.
+Below are some of the highlighted recommendations:

+Urban forest-related operations and research

+- Improve the framework for supporting and promoting applications, and sustainability of greening projects within Indigenous communities by streamlining program requirements to encourage participation. - Conduct an in-depth research project to better understand the needs and desires of the broader Indigenous population of Canada with regards to urban forests.

+Policy

+Develop and adopt policies that will help increase greening projects in Indigenous communities across the country.

+Indigenous engagement

+- Seek out opportunities to increase more meaningful communication and partnerships with Indigenous communities (e.g. collaborate and foster a partnership with local Indigenous organizations). - Explore collaborative learning opportunities for staff and volunteers about Indigenous issues (e.g. training). - Encourage non-Indigenous applicants to include and involve local Indigenous communities in their proposed urban greening projects.

+all nations and communities across Canada and acknowledge their longstanding relationships with Turtle Island.
 We are grateful to the Indigenous project recipients, respondents and Knowledge Keepers, whose experiences shaped this study.

-About Tree Canada Tree Canada is the non-profit organization dedicated to improving the lives of Canadians by planting and nurturing trees.
+dedicated to improving the lives of Canadians by planting and nurturing trees.
 Through our programs, research and educational efforts, we have helped restore tree cover in areas hit by natural disasters, guided communities in managing their urban forests, helped green 660 schoolyards and organized annual urban forest conferences.
 To date, with our community partners and sponsors, we have planted more than 82 million trees.

-Treecanada.ca About Natural Resources Canada Natural Resources Canada (NRCan) is a federal department that seeks to enhance the responsible development and use of Canada's natural resources and the competitiveness of Canada's natural resources products.
-We are an established leader in science and technology in the fields of energy, forests, and minerals and metals and use our expertise in earth sciences to build and maintain an up-to-date knowledge base of our landmass.
-The Canadian Forest Service of NRCan is the national and international voice for Canada's forest sector, with offices in Ottawa and six research centres across the country.
-The Canadian Forest Service provides science and policy expertise and advice on national forest sector issues and collaborates closely with Canada's provinces, territories and other stakeholders to ensure our forests are sustainable and healthy for our country and the world to enjoy.
-2. Conduct an in-depth research project to better understand the needs and desires of the broader Indigenous population of Canada with regards to urban forests.
-Policy 1.
-Develop and adopt policies that will help increase greening projects in Indigenous communities across the country.
-Stakeholder engagement - 1.
-Seek out opportunities to increase more meaningful communication and partnerships with Indigenous communities (e.g. collaborate and foster a partnership with local Indigenous organizations). - 2.
-Explore collaborative learning opportunities for staff and volunteers about Indigenous issues (e.g. training). - 3.
-Encourage non-Indigenous applicants to include and involve local Indigenous communities in their proposed urban greening projects. www.nrcan.gc.ca
+About Natural Resources Canada

+Natural Resources Canada (NRCan) is a federal department that seeks to enhance the responsible development and use of Canada's natural resources and the competitiveness of Canada's natural resources products.
+We are an established leader in science and technology in the fields of energy, forests, and minerals and metals, and use our expertise in earth sciences to build and maintain an up-to-date knowledge base of our landmass.

+The Canadian Forest Service (CFS) of NRCan is the national and international voice for Canada's forest sector, with offices in Ottawa and six research centres across the country.
+The CFS provides science and policy expertise and advice on national forest sector issues and collaborates closely with Canada's provinces, territories and other stakeholders to ensure our forests are sustainable and healthy for our country and the world to enjoy.

+nrcan.gc.ca